anitatea/amazon-review-analysis/README.md

 Flask app - put in a product?

-✍️ WIP ✍️ - Stay Tuned!

-Improvement - what does this mean for product brand?
+Improvement - what does this mean for product brand? -->

 Data source: https://nijianmo.github.io/amazon/index.html